MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-auth.md

 Now, follow these steps:

-1. Start your bot
+1. Start your bot.
-2. Open the channel emulator and make sure the "Emulator Url" has its default value of "http://localhost:9000/"
+2. Open the channel emulator and make sure the "Emulator Url" has its default value of "http://localhost:9000/".
 3. Enter your bot's endpoint into the Channel Emulator field labeled "Bot Url."
-The default endpoint for the Bot builder SDK is http://localhost:3978/api/messages
+The default endpoint for the Bot builder SDK is http://localhost:3978/api/messages.
-4. Make sure the "Microsoft App Id" and "Microsoft App Password" fields are empty
+4. Make sure the "Microsoft App Id" and "Microsoft App Password" fields are empty.
 5. Type some text and press enter.

 ![Bot Framework Channel Emulator](media/troubleshooting-bot-framework-authentication_1.png)

 Your request is successful if:

-1. The bot responds
+* The bot responds.
-2. There are no red-circle icons in the chat window
+* There are no red circle icons in the chat window.

 If there is a red circle icon next to your text, click it and see what the error is.

 Common errors:

-1. Your bot's endpoint is incorrect.
+* Your bot's endpoint is incorrect.
 Make sure you have included the path at the end of the URL (e.g. /api/messages).
-2. The bot is configured with an App ID or an App Password, when both fields should be blank.
+* The bot is configured with an App ID or an App Password, when both fields should be blank.
-3. The Emulator is configured with an App ID or an App Passoword, when both fields sholud be blank.
+* The Emulator is configured with an App ID or an App Passoword, when both fields sholud be blank.

 If your message was successful, you have verified that your bot responds on localhost when security is disabled.